seinoxygen/jquery-validation/README.md

-exactlength[5]  | Checks if the field is 5 charactes length minlength[5]  | Checks if the field at least 5 charactes long maxlength[5]  | Checks if the field is less than 5 characters long
+exactlength[5]  | Checks if the field is 5 charactes length minlength[5]  | Checks if the field at least 5 charactes long maxlength[5]  | Checks if the field is less than 5 characters long numeric  | Checks if the field is numeric between[5-10]  | Checks if the numeric value is between 5 and 10